albertsola/phptest/Test3/README.md

-# Test 3: Data processing
+# Test 3: Software architecture
 We receive enquiries from several sources.

 Each source provide its enquiries to us in a different formats.